-With a natural landscape of more than 51 per cent, the Gold Coast is one of Australia’s most biodiverse cities.
+With a landscape covered in over 50 per cent native vegetation, the Gold Coast is one of Australia’s most biodiverse cities.

-One of the City’s largest priorities is to ensure we live in balance with the 352 species of birds, 84 species of mammals, 74 species of reptiles and 585 species of fauna – to name a few.
+One of the City’s largest priorities is to ensure we live in balance with the 352 species of birds, 84 species of mammals, 74 species of reptiles and 37 species of freshwater fish – to name a few.

 Our Natural City Strategy